menphina/Milvaneth/README.md

 Milvaneth service will be public available and free-to-use.
 It may accept donations after formal operation.

 Since players in CN region do not need to pay for the base game and expansion packs, and per-account cost is $0.09/hr playtime.
-The estimated operating cost of Milvaneth will be lower than similar services in JEDF regions.
+The estimated operating cost of Milvaneth will be lower than similar services in JP/US/EU regions.

 # Time frame